mrnugget/fzz/README.md

 ## TODO

 * Man page
-* Make the usage of stty linux compatibel: at the moment the stty state does not get reset to the old settings.
 * Get rid of the TODOs in the code
 * Add the ability to specify a first input value:
   * `{{}}` doesn't specify any input and waits for the user